Is the ASA truly bilingual ?

 Do you encourage reading?

 Absolutely!
-The children devour books and texts, both on paper and on laptops or tablets, particularly classics of French and English-language children’s literature.
+The students devour books and texts, both on paper and on laptops or tablets, particularly classics of French and English-language children’s literature.
 Our wonderful library provides an ideal atmosphere for reading and discovery.

 Does the Academy provide a laptop computer or tablet for each student ?